 Our management team regularly engages with our stockholders to proactively understand their perspectives on our business and strategy and governance and compensation practices, and to address any concerns they may have.
-During fiscal year 2022, we engaged in substantive conversations with stockholders representing approximately 60% of our total outstanding common stock.
+During fiscal year 2024, we engaged in substantive conversations with stockholders representing approximately 76% of our total outstanding common stock.

-Our Board of Directors and our Compensation and Human Resources Committee, or the Committee, have demonstrated responsiveness to feedback received during these discussions through the changes we have made to our executive compensation program, as described below.
+Our Board and our Compensation and Human Resources Committee, or the Committee, have demonstrated responsiveness to feedback received during these discussions through the changes we have made to our executive compensation program over time, as described below.

-What We Heard What We Did Seek further alignment of executive compensation with long-term stockholder interests Implemented a performance-based equity program in fiscal year 2018 and maintained program in subsequent years Increase weighting of objective, financial criteria in determining annual bonus payouts Increased weighting of objective, financial criteria in bonus determination to 50% for Chief Executive Officer, consistent with weighting for all other executive officers, in fiscal year 2020 Replace target annual bonus ranges with specific target annual bonus percentages for each executive officer Shifted to a specific annual bonus target for annual incentive compensation in fiscal year 2020 Adopt a maximum cap on annual bonus payouts Implemented a maximum annual bonus payout, equal to 250% of target, for all executive officers in fiscal year 2020 Provide additional disclosure about peer group selection process Enhanced peer group disclosure included in proxy statement Implement a clawback policy Adopted a clawback policy in fiscal year 2021 to enable recovery of cash and equity incentive compensation related to a financial restatement resulting from an executive officer's misconduct
+What We Heard What We Did Seek further alignment of executive compensation with long-term stockholder interests Implemented a performance-based equity program Increase weighting of objective, financial criteria in determining annual bonus payouts Increased weighting of objective, financial criteria in bonus determination to 50% for Chief Executive Officer, consistent with weighting for all other executive officers Replace target annual bonus ranges with specific target annual bonus percentages for each executive officer Shifted to a specific annual bonus target for annual incentive compensation Adopt a maximum cap on annual bonus payouts Implemented a maximum annual bonus payout, equal to 250% of target, for all executive officers Provide additional disclosure about peer group selection process Enhanced peer group disclosure in proxy statement Implement a clawback policy Adopted a clawback policy to enable recovery of cash and equity incentive compensation (including time-based and performance-based equity awards) related to a financial restatement resulting from an executive officer's misconduct.
+In fiscal year 2024, we also adopted a compensation recovery policy as required by Rule 10D-1 under the Securities Exchange Act of 1934, as amended, and the corresponding rules adopted by NASDAQ, which provides for the mandatory recovery of certain erroneously awarded incentive compensation from our officers in the event of an accounting restatement to correct the Company's material noncompliance with any financial reporting requirement under securities laws.